Nonmiscelaneous/PepperX_datalogger/README.md

 Follows the PlatformIO build chain and file structure. the code files to extract for your own build chain are in 'src/' (the main file of the program) and the header files in 'include'.
 This program acts as a SPI Master and transmits 24 bit 'packets' (as 3 char in c) at a set interval.
 (Currently 1 ms delay so USB serial can keep up with transmissions)

+### esp32_spi_slave_recieve_to_sdcard
-esp32_spi_slave_recieve_to_sdcard follows the PlatformIO build chain and file structure. the code files to extract for your own build chain are in 'src/' (the main file of the program) and the header files in 'include'.
+Follows the PlatformIO build chain and file structure. the code files to extract for your own build chain are in 'src/' (the main file of the program) and the header files in 'include'.
 This program recieves data as an SPI slave.
 Has 3 byte (char) recieve buffer that passes to a larger buffer for dumping 32 768 bytes to SD card.